-Jupiter and Saturn come out first thing at nightfall in October 2020, and will continue to do so until the year’s end.
-They are near one another on the sky’s dome, with Saturn following Jupiter westward across the sky from dusk/nightfall until late night.
+Jupiter and Saturn come out first thing at nightfall in November 2020, and will continue to do so until the year’s end.
+They are near one another on the sky’s dome, with Saturn following Jupiter westward across the sky from nightfall until their setting below the southwest horizon.

-At mid-northern latitudes, Jupiter and Saturn set at late evening; and from the Southern Hemisphere, they stay out till midnight or later.
+At mid-northern latitudes, Jupiter and Saturn set at mid-evening; and from the Southern Hemisphere, they stay out till late night.

-If you have a telescope, it’s best to use it when Jupiter and Saturn are highest up for the night at nightfall and early evening.
-These two worlds will be sinking westward as nighttime deepens, so catch them at early-to-mid evening.
+If you have a telescope, it’s best to use it when Jupiter and Saturn are highest up for the night at nightfall.
+These two worlds will descend westward as evening deepens, so catch them early.
 Typically, the view of Jupiter’s four major moons and Saturn’s glorious rings through the telescope is sharper when these worlds are higher up than lower down.
 The thickness of the Earth’s atmosphere near the horizon tends to blur the view of Jupiter’s moons and Saturn’s rings.

 Venus – the brightest planet – reached its greatest elongation from the sun in the morning sky on August 12 or 13 (depending upon your time zone).
 But dazzling Venus will remain bright and beautiful as a morning “star” for the rest of this year.

-At temperate latitudes in the Southern Hemisphere, Venus rises about 1 2/3 hours before the sun in early October, tapering to 1 1/2 hours by the month’s end.
+At temperate latitudes in the Southern Hemisphere, Venus rises about 1 1/2 hours before the sun throughout the month.

-Watch for the waning crescent moon to shine with Venus in the morning sky for several days, centered around October 13 or 14.
+Watch for the waning crescent moon to shine with Venus (and Mercury) in the morning sky for several days, centered around November 12 or 13.